petrsmiid/l2support_assignment_smid/README.md

 ## Usage / Task 3

-To execute the Bash script provided for Task 3, ensure it has the correct executable permissions and run it from your terminal:
+To execute the Bash script provided for Task 3, ensure it has the correct executable permissions and run it from Debian/Ubuntu:

 ```bash
 chmod +x setup.sh